 They Feel Threatened By You

 The toxic manager often lacks empathy and therefore wants to exercise a sense of power and control over their team.
 Anybody who stands up against them displays boldness which to them is interpreted as undermining their authority.
-As a result of that, the toxic manager feels threatened and would be terrified if the rest of the team tries the stand up against them too.
+As a result of that, the toxic manager feels threatened and would be terrified if the rest of the team tries the stand up against him/her too.
 The best way for the toxic manager to solve the problem is to get rid of the threat.

 They Can’t Outsmart You